itisnotdone/mydocs/pki_with_openssl.md

 - To generate an RSA key, use the genrsa command
   - it’s best to stay away from the other algorithms(DES, 3DES, and SEED)
   - Private keys are stored in the so-called PEM format
+## Creating CSRs
+- if you want a field to be empty, you must enter a single dot (.) on the line, rather than just hit Return.
+If you do the latter, OpenSSL will populate the corresponding CSR field with the default value.
+  - For some fields there will be a default value, If you enter '.', the field will be left blank.
+  - Having a challenge password does not increase the security of the CSR in any way.
+Further, this field should not be confused with the key passphrase, which is a separate feature.
+- Unless you’re using some form of public key pinning and wish to continue using the existing key, it’s best practice to generate a new key every time you apply for a new certificate.
+Key generation is quick and inexpensive and reduces your exposure.
+## Creating Certificates Valid for Multiple Hostnames
+- There are two mechanisms for supporting multiple hostnames in a certificate.
+The first is to list all desired hostnames using an X.509 extension called Subject Alternative Name (SAN).
+The second is to use wildcards.
+You can also use a combination of the two approaches when it’s more convenient.
+In practice, for most sites, you can specify a bare domain name and a wildcard to cover all the subdomains (e.g., feistyduck.com and *.feistyduck.com).